jmiddleton/azure-bicep/README.md

-# Simple Bicep project to provision Jenkins, Gitlab and Artifactory
+# Simple Azure Bicep project to provision Jenkins, Gitlab and Artifactory

 This project provisions a simple vnet with one subnet where all the tools are provisioned.
 All the tools are provisiones on Ubuntu VMs with same username and password.
 To access each product a public IP is provisioned for each of them.